-The idea of buying and selling tradelines have become more acceptable and widespread, in the finance industry.
+The idea of buying and selling tradelines has become more acceptable and widespread, in the finance industry.
 Why?
 Because nobody wants bad credit and you think $100 tradelines could be the answer.
 Am I right?

-With a low credit score, you can’t get low-interest on car loans, mortgages, or personal loans, and in some cases, that dream job.
+With a low credit score, you can’t get low interest on car loans, mortgages, or personal loans, and in some cases, that dream job.
 Yet, increasing your credit score or transforming your 500 (extremely low) to a dazzling 800 and above can be quite difficult.
 Especially when you need to boost your credit score within a very short period.

 Credit Tradeline 101

 What is a tradeline?
 A credit tradeline is a credit account, usually a credit card or a line of credit on your credit file.
 Your credit accounts will show up as primary tradelines when you review your credit on the credit bureau site.

 However, when you add someone to your tradeline, they’re considered an authorized user.
 The process of adding an authorized user is also called credit piggybacking.

 Authorized user tradelines are in very high demand especially now with the high unemployment rate.
 So basic economics kicks in – an increase in demand leads to a concurrent decrease in supply which in turn leads to an increase in price.